it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.2.2

-### Black list commonly used passwords
+### Block commonly used passwords

-As part of the set up for credentials they are run against a list of commonly used password to ensure that users are not using passwords that are easily guessable.
+When credentials are set up for a new account, those credentials are run against a list of commonly used password and password patterns to ensure that users are not using passwords that are easily guessable.

 Applies to: Web components